xianxianzhou/PrivadoID-docs/docs/introduction.md

 :::note

 The toolset made available by  Uptick Uptick ID (0xPrivadoID) is fully compliant with the W3C standards.
-We have a [<ins>definition spec. for the Polygon ID DID method</ins>](https://github.com/0xPolygonID/did-polygonid).
+We have a [<ins>definition spec. for the Uptick ID DID method</ins>](https://github.com/0xPolygonID/did-polygonid).

 :::